Chair, Department of Music, Professor of Music

 M.M. in Theory/Composition and Conducting from Eastern Washington University

 B.A. in Music Education from Central Washington University

 Academic presentations are as diverse as his paper on film scoring for the 2006 Cinema Studies Conference in Los Angeles, Raising Emotion in the Heroic Film, to 2008's Society for Ethnomusicology presentation, Navajo Gospel: A Struggle in Faith, Culture, and Style.
 He has also been involved in the International Association for Jazz Education, ranging from performing to delivering an address entitled Approach Chords: An Avenue for Resolution in Composition and Improvisation in 2008.

-Jack Ballard, Ph.D. has composed and produced music in a variety of genres, from classical and film music to jazz and bluegrass.
-He studied under Gunther Schuller, Wendell Jones, Arthur Post, David Maddux, and Frank Wiley, and received B.A.Ed and M.M. degrees from Central Washington and Eastern Washington Universities.
-His half-dissertation on hyperextended tertian sonority is from Kent State University.
-Its initial research received the Bruce Benward Student Music Theory Award in 2007.
+Jack Ballard, PhD, (Theory/Composition) has composed and produced music in a variety of genres, from classical and film music to jazz and bluegrass.
+He worked with Gunther Schuller, Wendell Jones, Arthur Post, David Maddux, and Frank Wiley, and received B.A.Ed and M.M. degrees from Central Washington and Eastern Washington Universities.
+His half-dissertation on hyperextended tertian sonority is from Kent State University and its initial research received the Bruce Benward Student Music Theory Award in 2007.
 His ballet, The Castle for orchestra, received the Ipark Foundation’s Thanatopolis Prize for Memorial Composition for the movement, “Lament.”